What is Domestic Violence?

 Domestic violence is an abusive pattern of power and control.
 One person systematically controls the other-through intimidation, threats, insults, emotional or sexual abuse, economic control, isolation or physical violence.

 We serve survivors of abuse of all genders and sexual orientations.
-Domestic violence happens between partners in all kinds of relationships-husbands and wives, dating partners, lesbian, gay, or bisexual, or trans partners, elderly parents and their adult children.
+Domestic violence happens between partners in all kinds of relationships-husbands and wives, dating partners, lesbian, gay, bisexual, or trans partners.
 Anyone can be a victim.
 The vast majority of those who experience abuse are women and 95% of heterosexual spousal assaults are committed by men.

 Domestic Violence: A 3-Phase Cycle